Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos

 \section{Conclusions}

-Highly photo-real portrait talking-head generators are becoming increasing beneficial to applications such as video conferencing.
+Highly photo-real synthetic talking-head generators are becoming increasingly beneficial to applications such as video conferencing and AR/VR-based remote interactions.
 This trend raises the important new research question of how best to also ensure their safe use in such scenarios.
-To this end, we investigate the new problem of avatar fingerprinting to authenticate legitimate talking-heads created by authorized users.
-We leverage the fact that driving individuals have uniquely identifying dynamic motion signatures, which are also preserved in the videos that they drive.
-Since none exists, we contribute a new large dataset carefully designed to further research on avatar fingerprinting.
-While our seminal work shows promising results and establishes a baseline in the field, we hope that it lays the foundation for much further research on this deeply impactful topic.
+To this end, we investigate the new problem of avatar fingerprinting, to authenticate legitimate talking-heads created by authorized users.
+We leverage the fact that driving individuals have uniquely identifying dynamic motion signatures, which are also preserved in the synthetic videos that they drive.
+Since none exists, we contribute a new large-scale dataset carefully designed for avatar fingerprinting and related tasks.
+We hope that our work lays the foundation for further research.

-\paragraph{Acknowledgements.} We would like to thank the participants for contributing their facial audio-visual recordings for our dataset, and Desiree Luong, Woody Luong, and Josh Holland for their help with Figure~\ref{fig:dataset}.
-We thank David Taubenheim for the voiceover in the demo video for our work, and Abhishek Badki for his help with the training infrastructure.
-We acknowledge Joohwan Kim, Rachel Brown, Anjul Patney, Ruth Rosenholtz, Ben Boudaoud, Josef Spjut, Saori Kaji, Nikki Pope, Daniel Rohrer, Rochelle Pereira, Rajat Vikram Singh, Candice Gerstner, Alex Qi, and Kai Pong for discussions and feedback on the security aspects, data capture and generation steps, informed consent form, photo release form, and agreements for data governance and third-party data sharing.
+\paragraph{Acknowledgements.} We would like to thank the data-capture participants, and Desiree Luong, Woody Luong, and Josh Holland for their help with Figure~\ref{fig:dataset}.
+We acknowledge David Taubenheim for the voiceover in the demo video, and Abhishek Badki for help with the training infrastructure.
+We thank Joohwan Kim, Rachel Brown, Anjul Patney, Ben Boudaoud, Josef Spjut, Saori Kaji, Nikki Pope, and Kai Pong for their help with putting together the data capture protocols, informed consent form, photo release form, and agreements for data governance and third-party data sharing.
 Koki Nagano, Ekta Prashnani, and David Luebke were partially supported by DARPA’s Semantic Forensics (SemaFor) contract (HR0011-20-3-0005).
 This research was funded, in part, by DARPA’s Semantic Forensics (SemaFor) contract HR0011-20-3-0005.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government. \\ Distribution Statement “A” (Approved for Public Release, Distribution Unlimited).